ibbrett/mojocat-transactions/README-SERVER.md

 ## server data source: Top categories by amount

-- interpreted this to mean top categoories by sum of debit or credit amounts
+- interpreted this to mean top categories by sum of debit or credit amounts
 - defaults to top 10
 - defaults to debit